maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     @import "desktop/layout";
     // @import "grids";

 Don't forget to restart your server, and wallah!
-You have a pretty powerful responsive grid system.
-To learn how to use it, the best reference can be found at the [source][].
-The following tutorials also demonstrate Susy in action:
+You have a pretty powerful responsive grid system ready for implementation in your project.

-- [Responsive Grids With Susy][Susy Grids]
-- [Off-canvas layout with Susy][Off-canvas]

 #### Implementation